usmaneth/Vend/packages/x402-onchain-verification/README.md

 - ✅ Full control over verification
 - ✅ Simpler architecture
 - ✅ Lower latency (~200-400ms)
-- ❌ Requires blockchain RPC access (Alchemy/Infura)
+- ❌ Requires blockchain RPC access (Alchemy)

 ## When to Use Each?